scadaperspective/HF-Comms-Research/README.md

-#Codan NGT-SRx profile
+#Codan NGT-ARv / NGT-SRx profile

-This NGT SRx Profile is made available for Amateur and or Outpost Station Use for VK (Australia)
+These NGT Profiles are made available for Amateur and or Outpost Station Use for VK (Australia)
 - specifically made available for Advanced LCD operators however portions may have use cases for other interested parties.

-Feel Free to use and modify as necessary to suit your particular OutPost provider system(s) / type of radio.
+Feel Free to use and modify (delete)  as necessary to suit your particular OutPost provider system(s) / type of radio.

 Some mode options may not be available with your particular hardware.
 This profile will not correct those issues.
 Mode Options need to be obtained and provided from an authorised options dealer or service agent while the product is still in support.

 The Callsign and selcall numbers have to be changed to your credentials before use.
-Search NOCALL 123...ETC :)
+Search NOCALL 123...
+0000 ETC :)

 DON'T CONTACT THE AUTHOR for a copy of the NSP program.
 No correspondence will be entered into with respect to this.